 Androgen Deprivation Therapy

 One of the easiest ways to diminish the effects of androgen is to simply diminish production of androgen.
-Surgical or chemical castration are one form of anti-androgen therapy, since the testicles are rendered unable to produce androgens, either chemically or due to surgical removal.
+Surgical or chemical castration is one form of anti-androgen therapy since the testicles are rendered unable to produce androgens, either chemically or due to surgical removal.

 The administration of leuprolide can achieve chemical castration.
-Leuprolide is a luteinizing hormone releasing hormone (LHRH) analogue that works on LHRH receptors in the hypothalamus and down-regulates them.
-Down-regulating LHRH receptors in the hypothalamus are thought to adversely affect the hypothalamic-pituitary axis and eventually results in reduction of testosterone production.
+Leuprolide is a luteinizing hormone-releasing hormone (LHRH) analog that works on LHRH receptors in the hypothalamus and down-regulates them.
+Down-regulating LHRH receptors in the hypothalamus are thought to adversely affect the hypothalamic-pituitary axis and eventually results in a reduction of testosterone production.

 Why Do We Need Other Treatments?

 In the treatment of prostate cancer, approximately three years after castration, the adrenal glands take over and start producing androgens.
-Therefore, the disease could progress, unless intracellular synthesis of androgens is inhibited.
+Therefore, the disease may progress, unless intracellular synthesis of androgens is inhibited.

 Antiandrogens in the Treatment of Metastatic Prostate Cancer

-Unfortunately, many patients with metastatic prostate cancer are castration-resistant and they still have disease progression even after the administration of ketoconazole or abiraterone.
+Unfortunately, many patients with metastatic prostate cancer are castration-resistant and continue to have disease progression despite treatment with ketoconazole or abiraterone.
 Therefore, other mechanisms of blocking androgen effects on the cancerous prostate cells are needed.

-Bic has been studied in different randomized clinical trials where they found it to be effective in altering the prognosis of advanced prostate cancer as first line therapy.
-Therefore, the American Society of Clinical Oncology currently suggests the use of bic monotherapy as a possible alternative for castration.
+Bic has been studied in different randomized clinical trials, where they found it to be effective in altering the prognosis of advanced prostate cancer as first-line therapy.
+Therefore, the American Society of Clinical Oncology currently recommends the use of BIC monotherapy as an alternative to castration.

-Another antiandrogen that was approved in 2009 is enzalutamide.
-Enzalutamide is superior to bic because it does not only inhibit the formation of an active AF1 but it also inhibits the translocation and binding of the coactivator binding platform to its nuclear target.
+Another anti-androgen approved for use in 2009, is enzalutamide.
+Enzalutamide is superior to BIC because it not only inhibits the formation of an active AF1, but it also inhibits the translocation and binding of the coactivator binding platform to its nuclear target.

-This mechanism of action is responsible for the almost complete blockade of DNA transcription of androgen regulated genes that can be achieved with enzalutamide.
-Enzalutamide and bic are both nonsteroidal antiandrogens and are currently approved only in metastatic prostate cancer that is castration- and chemotherapy-resistant.
+This mechanism of action is responsible for the near-complete blockade of DNA transcription of androgen-regulated genes that can be achieved with enzalutamide.
+Enzalutamide and BIC are both nonsteroidal antiandrogens and are currently approved only in metastatic prostate cancer that is castration- and chemotherapy-resistant.

-While enzalutamide is currently approved for use in chemotherapy-resistant cases of advanced prostatic cancer, a recent clinical trial showed efficacy of enzalutamide in patients with advanced prostate cancer even before attempting chemotherapy.
-This clinical trial showed clear efficacy of enzalutamide to the extent that it became unethical to continue with the clinical trial and the placebo group was switched to enzalutamide.
+While enzalutamide is currently approved for use in chemotherapy-resistant cases of advanced prostatic cancer, a recent clinical trial showed the efficacy of enzalutamide in patients with advanced prostate cancer even prior to chemotherapy.
+This clinical trial showed the clear efficacy of enzalutamide to the extent that it became unethical to continue with the clinical trial and the placebo group was switched to enzalutamide.